TOwInOK/shuller/README.md

 # Shuller

-Library for fetching links from Rule34 and other sites that can be implemented
+Library for link fetching from Rule34 and other implementable sites

 ## Example usage